tymcode/syncsketch-experiments/SyncSketch Webhook Integrations Using AWS.md

 Nw you can replace the default text with your sspecific details, like the URL for the API Gateway

-If you Send your request and receive a response code of 200, you should be ready to go.
+If you send your request and receive a response code of 200, you should be ready to go.
 In your SyncSketch account, trigger the event that you want notifications about, and give it a try!

 > TROUBLESHOOTING